top of page

 _DSC1115_edited_edited.jpg

-Immersive Experiences at the intersection of science, indigenous wisdom & culture.
+Slow, immersive experiences at the intersection of community, conservation & culture.

 IMG_6873.JPG

-When spoken, EECEP sounds like a word in our language — ‘ee-see-ee-pee’ which means ‘a place we have left'.
+When spoken, the abbreviation "EECEP" sounds like a word in our language — ‘ee-see-ee-pee’ which means ‘a place we have left'.
 This name holds deep meaning for us — we were forced to leave our ancestral land in the 80s-90s when the River Dibang (Talõ) changed course and swallowed our agricultural fields.
-The following two decades witnessed increased outsider hunting and resource extraction in our ancestral lands.
+The following two decades witnessed increased outsider hunting and resource extraction in our ancestral lands."

 Our Story